 Ass & the Horse

 Horses aren’t specifically mentioned in the Book of Mormon as being the type of animal that carried people.
 In fact in the instances that they are mentioned in relation to “chariots”, the wording could easily be referring to some type of supply slay (3 Nephi 3:22; Alma 18:9–12).
 So its actually pretty plausible that the Book of Mormon translators used the biblical/European word “horse” to refer to a different type of native animal.
-Just as Reindeer are the “horse” of Norse peoples, it seems fairly possible that Mormon and/or Joseph Smith may have been translating words for White-tale and Mule Deer (or even Elk, North American caribou or moose for those living farther north) in instances it was used.
+Just as Reindeer are the “horse” of Norse peoples, it seems fairly possible that the purported Book of Mormon channelers translated words for White-tale and Mule Deer (or even Elk, North American caribou or moose for those living farther north) in instances it was used.
 Both elk and deer have been readily domesticated in modern times.
 Elk farming in North America has become increasingly popular in recent years and Siberian natives have been domesticating elk and deer for thousands of years.
 Europeans also have occasionally domesticated deer for hundreds of years.
-Deer in most national parks and many urban settings as well as Elk in National Parks such as the Grand Canyon and Yellowstone have become so docile as to cause problems by their constant interaction with people.
+Deer in most national parks and many urban settings as well as Elk in National Parks such as the Grand Canyon and Yellowstone have become so docile as to cause problems by their constant dependence and interaction with people.
 There are even numerous historic images of old cowboys riding elk.
-It seems logical that if many Nordic cultures could get a caribou to pull a sleigh then it is certainly plausible that some talented ‘deer whisperers’ could train a deer to pull a ceremonial ‘chariot’ as mentioned in Alma 18:9–12.
+It seems logical that if many Nordic cultures could get a caribou to pull a sleigh then it is certainly plausible that some talented ‘deer whisperers’ could train a strong mule deer to pull a ceremonial supply ‘chariot’ as mentioned in Alma 18:9–12.
 I also find it interesting that settlers named the deer species O. hemionus “Mule Deer” because the animals large ears reminded them so much of a Mule or Ass.
 Deer are incredibly common in Mexico and even provided a main source of food for cultures as far south as the Yucatan Peninsula and Guatemala.

 Flocks & Herds

 The Book of Mormon makes frequent mention of “flocks and herds”.
-In addition to the animals mentioned above it is relevant to note that archeological evidence shows that many mesoamerican peoples bred, raised and subsisted on animals such as dog, turkey, rabbit and deer.
-Archaeological evidence indicates dogs and deer were a substantial part of the Maya diet.
+In addition to the animals mentioned above it is relevant to note that archeological evidence shows that many Mesoamerican peoples bred, raised and subsisted on animals such as dog, turkey, rabbit and deer.
+Archaeological evidence indicates dogs and deer were a substantial part of the Mayan diet.
 In fact, at the Colha site, white-tailed deer accounted for up to fifty percent of the Maya meat source.
 Likewise, Zapotec cultures relied heavily on domesticated dog and turkey.
 It makes sense that, many of the references to “flocks and herds” may be referring primarily to these animals.
 Early Zapotec peoples are also known to have subsisted on antelope— of which similar species have been readily domesticated in various areas of Asia and Africa.
 Peccary and tapir are also well known indigenous animals which could have been primary components of Book of Mormon “flocks and herds”.
-Although evidence for animal domestication in Mesoamerica is hard to come by, this may well be because it is often difficult, if not impossible, to tell the difference between a wild animal and a domesticated animal from archaeological remains.
+Although evidence for animal domestication in Mesoamerica is hard to come by, this may well be because it is often difficult, if not impossible, to tell the difference between a wild animal and a domesticated animal from archaeological food remains.
 Below is an example from Nara deer park in Japan, of how easy it is to domesticate wild animals… you simply need to give them a reliable food source.

 Although it is certainly possible that the Book of Mormon was written by Joseph Smith or one of his contemporaries, instead of being channeled from heaven or translated from an ancient record–the supposed animal “anachronisms” are not a very solid argument against its authenticity.
-In fact, by adding animals like swine, sheep and elephants to the pre-dearth Jaredite record and omitting them from the Nephite record; the animals in the Book of Mormon may actually be a proof of possible validity.

 Domesticating Deer.
 Nora Deer Park, Japan